Pilgrim-Xzed/vLLM-AI-Comp/README.md

 ## Monitoring with SigNoz

-This implementation uses SigNoz for monitoring instead of Prometheus/Grafana.
+This implementation uses SigNoz for monitoring.
 To enable monitoring:

 1. Deploy SigNoz following their [official documentation](https://signoz.io/docs/install/)
 2. Configure the OpenTelemetry endpoint in `.env` to point to your SigNoz instance
 3. View traces, metrics, and logs in the SigNoz dashboard

-## Performance Optimization
+## Performance Optimization Details

-This server is optimized for performance on H100 GPUs:
+The server is highly optimized for throughput with Llama 8B:

-- Uses tensor parallelism across 2 GPUs
-- Employs BFloat16 precision for optimal performance
-- Utilizes Flash Attention for faster transformer computations
+- **AWQ Quantization**: Reduces memory footprint while maintaining model quality
+- **Single GPU Optimization**: For quantized models, using a single GPU is more efficient than tensor parallelism
-- Implements efficient batch processing for high throughput
+- **Batch Processing**: Configured for maximum batch throughput
+- **KV Cache Management**: Optimized block size and swap space for efficient memory usage
+- **Server Configuration**: Optimized uvicorn settings for better request handling
+- **Memory Utilization**: Increased to 95% for maximum performance

 ## Client Example